vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 There are other commentaries of lesser interest.

 It may be useful here to draw the reader’s attention to the fact that Indian religious or philosophical texts, often obscure or arcane or cast in brief elliptical statements, [^18] were meant to be made explicit by commentaries given orally through the teaching of masters or in written exegetical works.

+[^18]: A typical, though extreme, case of this is Pāṇini’s Sanskrit grammar, the *Aṣṭādhyāyī* , which is entirely cryptic.
+Its first sutra is: *vṛddhir ād aic*. ..
-This is how Indian traditions appeared and developed, permitting

-“change in continuity.”
+This is how Indian traditions appeared and developed, permitting “change in continuity.”
 Truth being deemed to have been proclaimed in the origins of time—or out of time—in the Veda, or by deities, nothing could be added to it except by way of commentaries and explanations.

+### Connection to Vāmakeśvara-tantra
 A problem that arises concerning the text of the YH is its relationship to the VM/NṣA.
-The three chapters of the YH have often been considered to be the latter part of a work in eight chapters, the fi rst fi ve of which constitute the VM/NṣA.
-The YH begins with the Goddess asking Bhairava to explain to her “the many unknown elements that are in this Vāmakeśvaratantra” \( *vāmakeśvaratantre ‘sminn ajñātārthas anekaśaå* \).
+The three chapters of the YH have often been considered to be the latter part of a work in eight chapters, the first five of which constitute the VM/NṣA.
+The YH begins with the Goddess asking Bhairava to explain to her “the many unknown elements that are in this Vāmakeśvara-tantra” \( *vāmakeśvara-tantre ‘sminn ajñātārthas anekaśaḥ* \).
 The YH would thus appear to be an esoteric complement to the more exoteric VM, which is a work of erotic magic and ritual, whereas the YH is mainly metaphysical and devotional, even in its third chapter on the *śrīcakrapūjā* .

-To this can be added that Amṛtānanda sometimes refers to the VM in his Dī , notably when explaining why a particular point is or is not mentioned

-* Introduction *

-9

-in the YH or in his own commentary, and that Bhāskararāya later wrote his commentary, *Setubandha* , on all eight chapters of the two texts as if they constituted a single work, and he states explicitly that the YH is the latter half of the Tantra: *tantrottarārdham. *
+To this can be added that Amṛtānanda sometimes refers to the VM in his Dī , notably when explaining why a particular point is or is not mentioned [[9]] in the YH or in his own commentary, and that Bhāskararāya later wrote his commentary, *Setubandha* , on all eight chapters of the two texts as if they constituted a single work, and he states explicitly that the YH is the latter half of the Tantra: *tantrottarārdham. *

-There are, however, convincing reasons to believe that these two works are related but distinct texts, probably of diff erent periods.
+There are, however, convincing reasons to believe that these two works are related but distinct texts, probably of different periods.
 For instance, Śivānanda and Vidyānanda never refer to the YH in their commentaries on the NṣA.
+Jayaratha, when commenting on the VM, mentions several earlier commentators on the same, while Amṛtānanda, in his Dī , says that he is the first to comment on the YH.

+Not only is the spirit of the two works very different, but the YH also gives the *śrīvidyā* in the so-called *hādi* form, whereas the NŚA/VM gives it in the *kādi* form. [^19]

+[^19]: On these two forms, see below.

-Jayaratha, when commenting on the VM, mentions several earlier commentators on the same, while Amṛtānanda, in his Dī , says that he is the fi rst to comment on the YH.
-Not only is the spirit of the two works very diff erent, but the YH also gives the *śrīvidyā* in the so-called *hādi* form, whereas the NŚA/VM gives it in the *kādi* form.
-19 For these reasons and several others, we believe that the VM and the YH are two diff erent works, the VM being the earlier one and the YH being composed to complement it philosophically, which is why these two texts came, at some later period, to be considered as two sections of one work.
+For these reasons and several others, we believe that the VM and the YH are two different works, the VM being the earlier one and the YH being composed to complement it philosophically, which is why these two texts came, at some later period, to be considered as two sections of one work.

+### Tantricness
-the Śrīvidyā or Tripurā tradition constitutes one of the “transmissions”—the *dakṣināmnāya* —of the Kula, and the YH, which is one of its basic texts, is a Tantric work.
+The Śrīvidyā or Tripurā tradition constitutes one of the “transmissions”—the *dakṣināmnāya* —of the Kula, and the YH, which is one of its basic texts, is a Tantric work.
 It is Tantric both in its spirit, its theology, and its metaphysics and in its ritual practices and forms of worship.

 It is Tantric in its conception of the supreme deity as inseparably male and female, Bhairava and Tripurasundarī, the latter being, theologically, the supreme goddess but metaphysically subordinated to Bhairava, who is Śiva.
 The Goddess is also Śakti, the divine universal power that creates and animates the cosmos in all its aspects, human, material, mundane, or supramundane, her power spreading out as a hierarchy of feminine deities or energies radiating concentrically from her; this characteristically Tantric “mandalic” aspect of the pantheon is found in the whole of South Asia.
 It is illustrated here by the *śrīcakra* with the deities who abide in it.

-Also Tantric is the notion of the *kuṇḍ alinī* , the divine cosmic power present in the human body.
-The Tantric adept lives with the image of this both human and divine power present in the image of his body, this structure of centers \( *cakras* , etc.\) or nodal points \( *granthis* \) connected by subtle tubes or channels, the *nā ḍ is* , where the life breath, the *prāṇa* \( *prāṇas* , rather, for they are numerous\) circulates along with the mantras.
+Also Tantric is the notion of the *kuṇḍalinī* , the divine cosmic power present in the human body.
+The Tantric adept lives with the image of this both human and divine power present in the image of his body, this structure of centers \( *cakras* , etc.\) or nodal points \( *granthis* \) connected by subtle tubes or channels, the *nāḍis* , where the life breath, the *prāṇa* \( *prāṇas* , rather, for they are numerous\) circulates along with the mantras.

 This structure, imagined, visualized, even sometimes “felt” as present \(“intraposed”\) within his physical body by the yogin, is usually called

 “subtle body” in English.
 We do not use this expression because it is a

 10
 misnomer.
 In *all* Sanskrit texts, the term *sūkṣmaśarīra* \(or *sūkṣmadeha* \), which means “subtle body,” designates not this structure but the transmigrating element in the human being, which is made up of diff erent *tattvas* and therefore has no shape, no visible aspect.
-It cannot be visualized as is the inner structure of *cakras* and *nā ḍ is* .
+It cannot be visualized as is the inner structure of *cakras* and *nāḍis* .
 We call it yogic body or imaginal yogic body, not subtle body.

 The presence and the meditative and ritual use of this purely mental \(but existentially perceived\) image of the body is fundamentally Tantric, even though it is used by most non-Tantric practitioners of yoga.
 Also Tantric, of course, is the worship beginning with an inner \( *āntara* \), entirely mental *pūjā* , followed by the outer \( *bāhya* \) worship organized following the traditional Tantric pattern, which includes not only visualisations \( *dhyāna* \) but also yogic phases during which the offi

 ciating adept is to awaken his

-*kuṇḍ alinī* .
-The *pūjā * ends with a *japa* of the *śrīvidyā* , which is, in fact, a practice of *kuṇḍ alinī* yoga.
+*kuṇḍalinī* .
+The *pūjā * ends with a *japa* of the *śrīvidyā* , which is, in fact, a practice of *kuṇḍalinī* yoga.
 The off erings made during the worship, being Tantric, include meat and alcohol.
 But there are no sexual rites.

 We will comment further on these Tantric aspects, and mention other ones, as they occur in the three chapters of the YH.
 Here we underline only a few particular points.